rohinp/tickets4sale/Readme.md

 sbt buildAndRun
 ```

-to run the Application just do
+If the UI is already build then you can just run the  Application with
 ```
 sbt runApp
 ```